MasterBlaster99/MasterBlaster99/README.md

 - 🔭 I’m currently working on Android Apps
-- 🌱 I’m currently learning Android Best Practices
-- 👯 I’m looking to collaborate on Mobile App Deelopment
+- 👯 I’m looking to collaborate on Mobile App Deelopment and Open Source
-- 🤔 I’m looking for help with High quality code
 - 💬 Ask me about Anything
-- 📫 How to reach me : ShekharShinde9990@gmail.com
+- 📫 How to reach me : Sindeshekhar98@gmail.com
 -  https://www.linkedin.com/in/shekhar-shinde-8169411a4/